A Penny Well Spent

 ‘What’s so surprising about that?’ asked Suds.
 ‘I mean it is a toilet factory.’

-‘Yeah, but why keep them behind such a heavily guarded door?’ she replied, tapping a pen on the desk as she thought.
+‘Yeah, but why keep them behind such a heavily guarded door?’ she replied, drumming her fingers on the coffee cup as she thought.
 ‘Does he think someone’s going to steal them?
 Are they special toilets?
 He’s not exactly known for making great toilets.’

 ‘Maybe he’s got a big order with an important client?’ suggested Suds.
 ‘That would explain why he’s not bidding for the council tender, if he’s too busy.’

 ‘Hm, I don’t think so.
 He’s definitely up to something dodgy, I can feel it.
 But what?
 What could it be?’ said the captain, staring off into the distance as he wracked his brain.
-He let out a sigh of defeat and shook his head a little.
+He let out a sigh of defeat and shook his head.
 ‘I need to get a closer look at those toilets, find out what’s so special about them.’

 ‘I doubt he’s going to let you anywhere near his factory again,’ said HyJean.
 ‘Let alone give you a tour of his secret stash.’